Transition to the new Family Based Care Services Investment Specification

 This transition to the new service types under the Family Based Care Services Investment Specification is a priority for our department.
 When completed, it will ensure a better care system for children and young people and improve the way we provide support to foster and kinship carers.

-These new service types will create greater flexibility in how services are delivered, particularly for Aboriginal and Torres Strait Islander Community Controlled Organisations and Indigenous Businesses, and help to improve carer recruitment rates and support options.
+These new service types will create greater flexibility in how services are delivered, particularly for Aboriginal and Torres Strait Islander Community Controlled Organisations and Indigenous Businesses and help to improve carer recruitment rates and support options.

 The transition to the new service types will be adaptable to local needs and conditions and will occur over 3 phases beginning in 2025, noting that market testing and early adopter services have already commenced in some locations.